 |Salt||1.8 g||1.6 g|

-That said, neither sausage roll is particularly healthy when you look a the nutrients.
+Neither the meat nor the vegan sausage rolls are particularly healthy when you look a the nutrients.
 The vegan sausage roll contains almost half of the recommended level of saturated fat that an adult should eat in a day and almost a third of the salt.

 Do healthy vegan sausage rolls exist?